Neurodiversity and Policing - Day One

 Dr Estelle Clayton has carried out research interviews of those involved and will share her preliminary findings.

-Speaker: Professor Stan Gilmour
+Speakers: Professor Stan Gilmour & Professor Huw Williams

 Professor Stan Gilmour, a leading expert in neurodisability and criminal justice, presents a groundbreaking exploration of the unseen impact of brain injury on police officers.
 This session delves into the complex interplay between brain injury, neurodiversity, anxiety, and trauma, revealing the hidden challenges faced by police officers.